omphalos/earhorn/README.md

 ![earhorn](https://raw.github.com/omphalos/earhorn/master/logo.jpg)

-Earhorn instruments your JavaScript and shows you a detailed, reversible, line-by-line log of JavaScript execution, sort of like a console.log on steroids.
+Earhorn instruments your JavaScript and shows you a detailed, reversible, line-by-line log of JavaScript execution, sort of like console.log's crazy uncle.

 Demo
 ====